Strategic outcome and program descriptions

 Strategic outcome 1

-This program is designed to improve or maintain the physical, mental and social wellbeing of eligible Veterans, Reserve Force personnel on a period of Class A service or on a period of 180 days or less of Class B service in the Canadian Armed Forces, civilians, and their survivors and dependants and other individuals, promote independence, and assist in keeping them at home and in their own communities by providing a continuum of care.
-The program provides funding for rehabilitation services, career transition support, health benefits, home care and long term care.
+This program is designed to improve or maintain the physical, mental and social well–being of eligible Veterans, certain Reserve Force personnel, civilians, and their survivors and dependants and other individuals, promote independence, and assist in keeping them at home and in their own communities by providing a continuum of care.
+The program provides funding for rehabilitation services, career transition support, health benefits, family caregiver relief benefits, home care and long term care.
 This program is delivered through operating funds, grants and contributions.

 Program 1.3: Financial Support Program

-This program provides income support to eligible Veterans, qualified civilians and their survivors.
-The intent of the support is to ensure that recipients have income which is adequate to meet their basic needs.
-In recognition of the effects of war time service in the case of War Service Veterans, income support may be paid in the form of a monthly War Veterans Allowance.
-This program also compensates Canadian Armed Forces Veterans, survivors, and orphans for the economic impact that a military career ending and/or service connected injury, illness or death can have on a Veteran's ability to earn income, advance in a career or save for retirement.
-Compensation is provided in the form of monthly income replacement or support payments.
-A lump sum supplementary retirement benefit is available to those who are totally and permanently incapacitated.
-There is also a monthly allowance available for those determined to be totally and permanently incapacitated as a result of a service related condition.
-This program is delivered through grants.
+This program provides income support to eligible Veterans and their survivors to ensure that recipients have income which is adequate to meet their basic needs.
+This program also provides income replacement or support to eligible Canadian Armed Forces Veterans, survivors, and orphans for the economic impact that a military career-ending and/or service-connected injury, illness or death can have on a Veteran's ability to earn income or save for retirement.
+Benefits are provided in the form of lump sum or monthly income replacement or support payments, post military release.
+This program is delivered through operating funds and grants.

 Strategic outcome 2